What is Windows network monitoring?

 Specific to analyzing network traffic and devices is Windows Network Monitor.
 Also known as “NetMon”, it features a network analyzer and can work as a Windows packet capture tool.
 As a network monitoring for Windows tool, it is a useful addition to the array of possibilities that network administrators have to analyze Windows systems.
 It functions as a network traffic monitor on Windows 10 (but not only) and general network analyzer.
 It is not actively developed by Microsoft anymore, though, which discourages its use for anything other than cursory monitoring.

-The Checkmk Enterprise Edition is an answer to the needs of modern network monitoring and an excellent Windows network monitoring tool.
+The commercial Checkmk Editions are an answer to the needs of modern network monitoring and excellent Windows network monitoring solutions.

 FAQ